Jon-Biz/FireUser/README.md

 http://glaring-fire-5689.firebaseapp.com/

-You can log in with github, twitter, or create an account with an email address and password.
-After login, you will be redirected to the main page, where a text field appears that persists between logins.
+You can log in with github, facebook or twitter, or create an account with an email address and password.
+After login, you will be redirected back to the main page, where you can add text items that will persist on Firebase betweeon logins.
+Clicking the log out button on the main page will return you to the login page.

 ## What's New in version 0.4.0